 THE Department of Tourism (DOT) in Western Visayas, in partnership with the Negros Occidental Tourism Division (NOTD), has conducted a two-day training on gender sensitivity for DOT-trained and accredited tour guides in the province.

-The seminar, conducted in Bacolod City on November 7 to 8, is part of the continuing education program for the local tour guides.
+The seminar, conducted in Bacolod City on November 7 and 8, is part of the continuing education program for the local tour guides.
 It was attended by 25 participants.

 Provincial Supervising Tourism Operations Officer Cristine Mansinares said the activity underscored a more gender-responsive policy and practices to sustain a progressive tourism industry that is inclusive and resilient.